Changissnz/nu_merchant_principal/README.md

 "Pride" is but a subjective term in many analyses.
 The term can also be a derogatory label, usually given by an adversary of some sorts, for the agent of some behavior.
-This section's coupling of "pride" with "perception" uses its conceptualizations that is relatively simple in quantification and visualization, rather than selecting phenomena believed by some to be representative of "pride".
+This section's coupling of "pride" with "perception" uses conceptualizations that are relatively simple in quantification and visualization, rather than by selecting phenomena believed by some to be representative of "pride".